List of all Five Year Plans of India

 The Five-Year Plans were laid to rest by the Narendra Modi-led NDA government in 2015.
 Hence, the 12th five-year plan is considered the last five-year plan of India.
 The decades-old Five-Year Plans was replaced by a three-year action plan, which will be part of a seven-year strategy paper and a 15-year vision document.
 The Niti Aayog has replaced the Planning Commission in the Modi Cabinet and launched three-year action plans from April 1, 2017, onwards.

 1. First Five Year Plan:

-I. It was made for the duration of 1951 to 1956, under the leadership of Jawaharlal Nehru.
+I. It was launched for the duration of 1951 to 1956, under the leadership of Jawaharlal Nehru.

 III.
 Its main focus was on the agricultural development of the country.

 IV.
 This plan was successful and achieved a growth rate of 3.6% (more than its target of 2.1%).

 V. At the end of this plan, five IITs were set up in the country.